 Under New Jersey law, every driver on the road is required to carry at least the minimally required amount of insurance coverage.
-However, there are many circumstances where a person is unable or unwilling to carry insurance, or they do not have enough insurance to cover the costs of an accident.
-In these instances, it can be difficult for a person to get the compensation needed to cover the costs of an automobile accident.
+However, there are many circumstances where a person is unable or unwilling to carry insurance or does not have enough insurance to cover the costs of an accident.
+In these instances, it can be difficult for a person to get the compensation needed from insurance companies to cover the costs of an auto accident.

 New Jersey state law requires private passenger auto insurance policies to require uninsured motorist coverage.
 This coverage must provide up to $15,000 per person injured in an auto accident, up to a total of $30,000 for all injuries in an accident.
-There is also coverage for property damage, as well.
+There is coverage for property damage from the insurance companies, as well.
 This is at least $10,000.
 Policyholders can choose to receive higher limits if they wish.

 There is also underinsured motorist coverage available.
 This is not a requirement by the state of New Jersey.
 If you choose this coverage, it provides additional protection for damages that are not fully covered by the at-fault driver’s insurance.
 Very often, vehicle damages and costs of injuries far surpass the limits of the at-fault driver’s insurance coverage.
 When this occurs, underinsured motorist coverage provides additional benefits.

-These claims are often resolved directly between the insurance company and your car accident lawyer.
-However, they may require arbitration if the claim is contested.
+These claims are often resolved directly between the insurance company and your car crash accident attorney.
+However, they may require arbitration if the claim car accident lawsuit is contested.
 An auto accident attorney can assist you in determining whether your insurance will cover any damages that are not covered by the other driver and assist you in resolving these claims with your insurance provider.

 At-Fault Party Scenarios & Explanations

-Driving under the influence of drugs or alcohol can have a serious impact on a person’s ability to operate a motor vehicle.
+Driving under the influence of drugs or alcohol can seriously impact a person’s ability to operate a motor vehicle.
 Therefore, it is illegal to do so.
 Unfortunately, not everyone follows this law and serious car accidents occur.
 If a driver is found to be under the influence of drugs or alcohol, they are not only responsible for any damages and injuries that occur, they can also be held criminally responsible.
-Working with the best car accident lawyer will ensure that not only you get your proper compensation for damages but as keep that driver off the road, so they won’t hurt someone else.
+Working with the best auto accident lawyer will ensure that not only do you get your proper compensation for damages but as keep that driver off the road, so they won’t hurt someone else.